The Bankrate promise

 Opening a CD is a simple process, but there are some stumbling blocks that can get in your way.
-Avoid these errors to make sure you are maximizing your earnings and minimizing your chances of penalties.
+Avoid these errors to make sure you’re maximizing your earnings and minimizing your chances of penalties.

-- Choosing the first CD you see: Many banks and credit unions offer CDs, and these offerings come at varying yields.
+- Choosing the first CD you see: Many banks and credit unions offer CDs, and these offerings come at varying terms and yields.
 You can use Bankrate’s best CDs list to compare some options.

 - Failing to consider penalties and more flexible alternatives: An investor may want to consider other types of CDs besides traditional CDs.
 A no-penalty CD may be a good option for an investor looking for more flexibility with their deposit, and a bump-up CD can reduce the risk of missing out on rising interest rates.

 Let’s look at a CD ladder with $15,000 that bets on interest rates continuing to rise during the year.
-If you’re banking with Ally Bank, it might look like something like this:
+If you’re banking with Ally Bank, for example, it might look like something like this:

-- $5,000 in a no-penalty CD with a 1.15 percent APY: While this yield is somewhat lower than the bank’s standard 1-year CD, it is still higher than shorter standard CD terms, so you’d earn the higher rate even if you withdraw the funds earlier than a year.
+- $5,000 in a no-penalty CD with a 4.55 percent APY: While this yield is somewhat lower than the bank’s standard 1-year CD, it’s still higher than the bank’s 3-month CD.

-- $5,000 in the bank’s 2-year Raise Your Rate CD: This is a bump-up CD with a current 2.00 percent APY.
+- $5,000 in the bank’s 2-year Raise Your Rate CD: This is a bump-up CD with a current 4 percent APY.
 If rates continue to increase, you can take advantage of extra earning ability.
 But an 18-month regular CD at Ally currently has a higher yield than the 2-year rate-bump CD.

 Again, it’s important to note that the amounts in a ladder do not need to be even across all maturity dates.
 How you allocate funds in the CD ladder depends on your cash flow needs and projected goals.

 Investors looking for a low-risk investment with a guaranteed rate of return have many FDIC- and NCUA-insured regular CD options to choose from.

-CD rates are competitive in a rising-rate environment, which makes it all the more important to shop around and find the best rates for the terms you’re seeking.
+CD rates are competitive in this current rate environment, which makes it all the more important to shop around and find the best rates for the terms you’re seeking.
 Additionally, you might consider an investment strategy that takes advantage of multiple CDs at different term lengths.
 Just be aware of penalties for taking money out of the CD earlier than its maturity date.